SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The Operator can be configured with a list of namespaces to watch, so it picks up all broker specs created in the watched namespaces and create deployments there.
 However all other namespaces are ignored.

 Watched namespaces can be configured by providing the comma-separated list of namespaces in the `WATCH_NAMESPACE` environment variable defined in the container spec of the [Deployment](#operator) which controls the Operator pod.
-Assingning an empty string (default) means watching all namespaces.
+Assigning an empty string (default) means watching all namespaces.

 It is recommended to restrict the watched namespaces for Production use.
 It is generally also recommended to not include the Operator's own namespace in the list because it is easier to separate RBAC settings for the operator from the broker's deployment - see next section.